alexanderzafirov/csvtocassandra/src/main/scala/rest/README.md

 ### How to use
 1. In the root of the dir run `sbt`
-2. Inside sbt execute `runMain RestApp`
+2. Inside sbt execute `runMain rest.RestApp`

 REST interface
 ---